Japan revises Fukushima cleanup plan, delays key steps

 MORE THAN 4,700 UNITS OF FUEL IN POOLS

-Fuel rods removal at No. 1 reactor pool will begin sometime in 2027-2028, after debris is cleaned up and a huge rooftop cover installed to contain radioactive dust.
+Fuel rod removal at the Unit 1 reactor pool will begin sometime in 2027-2028, after debris is cleaned up and a huge rooftop cover installed to contain radioactive dust.
 Fuel removal at Unit 2 pool is to begin in 2024-2026.
-Work at No. 3 reactor pool began in April 2019 and all 566 units will be removed by March 2021.
+Work at the Unit 3 reactor pool began in April 2019 and all 566 units will be removed by March 2021.
 TEPCO has emptied the pool at Unit 4, which was offline and only suffered building damage, and aims to have all remaining rods in reactor pools removed by 2031 for safer storage in dry casks.

 1.2 MILLION TONS OF RADIOACTIVE WATER

-TEPCO has been unable to release the 1.2 million tons of treated but radioactive water kept in nearly 1,000 tanks at the plant, fearing public repercussions and impact on the area's struggling fishing and farming.
-The water keeps growing by 170 tons daily because it is used to cool the melted fuel.
+TEPCO has been unable to release the 1.2 million tons of treated but still radioactive water kept in nearly 1,000 tanks at the plant, fearing public repercussions and the impact on the area's struggling fishing and agriculture.
+The amount of water is growing by 170 tons daily because it is used to cool the melted fuel inside the reactors.

 The Ministry of Economy, Trade and Industry recently drafted a proposal to release the water to the sea or the air, or a combination of both.
-TEPCO says it can only store up to 1.37 million tons until the summer of 2022.
+TEPCO says it can only store up to 1.37 million tons, or until the summer of 2022.
 Time is limited because preparation is needed before any water release.
-TEPCO and the government say the tanks pose risks if they were to spill out the contents in another major earthquake, tsunami or flood.
+TEPCO and the government say the tanks pose risks if they were to spill their contents in another major earthquake, tsunami or flood.
 They also need to free up space to build storage for melted fuel removed from reactors beginning 2021.

 The water is still somewhat contaminated, but TEPCO says further treatment can remove all but radioactive tritium to levels allowed for release.
 Experts say tritium is not harmful to humans in small amounts and has been routinely released from nuclear plants around the world.